YES, JESUS REALLY DID EXIST: Refuting Maclean’s Magazine’s Latest Madness

 So, does this Maclean’s article give any reason to wonder seriously “Did Jesus Really Exist?”
 No. Is it true that “Memory research has cast doubt on the few things we knew about Jesus, raising an even bigger question?”
 No. Is it true that we know only a “few things” about Jesus?
 No. All the article shows is the absurd lengths to which atheists will go in their attempt to discredit the historical basis of Christianity.
 It is not something to which any reasoning person need pay attention.

 It is worth noting that the case made by the mythicists has a sine qua non requirement, one that is shared by all attempts to discredit the historical reliability of the Gospel books.
 For Ehrman’s case or Carrier’s case to work, it is essential that there be a “crucial gap in written records,” specifically a gap of decades between the death of Jesus and the writing of the first Gospel book (and that should ideally be the Gospel According to Mark).
 It is essential for Ehrman’s case that such a gap exist, and that during this gap the stories about Jesus were passed on orally, because it is the ability of the human memory to pass on stories accurately across long periods of time that the memory research he adduces attacks.
-As Bethune says, “one of the few pieces of common ground between believers and skeptics – that the oral transmission of stories about Jesus in the time between his death and the composition of the Gospels could be (more or less) trusted – is turning to quicksand.”
+As Bethune says,

 In sum, the skeptics and the mythicists absolutely require that there be a lengthy period (“decades”) of oral transmission between the events of Jesus’ life and the writing of the first Gospel book.
 Without such a gap, the case of the skeptics and of the mythicists collapses.
 And, as we have seen, the evidence shows that there was no such gap; the Gospel books were written early (the Synoptic Gospel books between eight and fifteen years after Jesus’ ascension) and by eyewitnesses directly writing their own testimony (in the case of Matthew and John) or an agent writing the direct eyewitness testimony of Peter (in the case of Mark), or a man writing down what he heard directly from eyewitnesses (in the case of Luke).
 Not one of the Gospel writers was writing down “oral tradition” handed down through decades.
 Game over for the skeptics and the mythicists.